stevebargelt/stevebargelt.github.io/_drafts/build-system-secure-docker-registry-in-azure.md

 ./letsencrypt-auto certonly --standalone -d dockerbuild.harebrained-apps.com

 ~~~~

-Enter email address
+Enter your email address
 Agree to Terms of service

 Congratulations message!

-One more time for our private registry, our Docker registry DNS is dockerregistry.harebrained-apps.com:
+One more time for our private registry, our Docker registry domain name is: dockerregistry.harebrained-apps.com:

 ~~~~